phaserjs/phaser/README.md

 * The version of p2.js being used in 2.3.0 wasn't correctly declaring itself as a global for browserify / requireJS.
 This update resolves that (thanks @dgoemans #1723)
 * AnimationManager.frameName setter wasn't checking if `_frameData` existed before accessing it (thanks @nesukun #1727)
 * P2.getConstraints would return an array of null objects.
 It now returns the raw p2 constraint objects (thanks @valueerrorx #1726)
+* TilemapLayer docs incorrectly reported it as extending Phaser.Image, but it doesn't share the same components so has been updated.
+* TilemapLayer was missing the Input component (thanks @uhe1231 #1700)

 For changes in previous releases please see the extensive [Version History](https://github.com/photonstorm/phaser/blob/master/CHANGELOG.md).